The web is full of nonsense about various photographic matters. Most of it is evangelical rubbish, some of it is old-fashioned misinformation.

 This is both incorrect and irrelevant.

 It’s been many years since monitors were even close to 72ppi.
-A lot of LCD monitors are now 100ppi or higher.
+Most monitors are now 100ppi or much higher.

 It makes no difference.
 Web browsers simply show the image at the resolution of the viewer’s screen, with no regard for the embedded resolution.
 All that matters are the pixel dimensions.